Jaguars Sign Foye Oluokun; Is Georgia's Nakobe Dean Falcons Draft Replacement?

 The Falcons-Bulldogs connection could also include other Georgia linebackers in the class should Atlanta pass on Dean.
 Both Channing Tindall and Quay Walker are expected to be selected on Day 2 and could very well options for Fontenot at either picks No. 43, No. 58 or No. 74.

 All three Georgia players very well could be Oluokun's replacement.
-It all matters based off Fontenot's big board.
+It all is based off Fontenot's big board.